ShalinR/patient-management-system-demo/README.md

 ---

-## Why a Portfolio Version?

 The production codebase is the proprietary property of the deploying institution
 - it contains workflow logic schema and configuration that cannot be shared.
-This repository preserves what I want to discuss in interviews: the architecture I designed the patterns I applied and the lessons I took away without exposing anything proprietary.